2013 PBZ Zagreb Indoors

-The 2013 PBZ Zagreb Indoors was an ATP tennis tournament played on hard courts indoors.
+The 2013 PBZ Zagreb Indoors was an ATP men's tennis tournament played on indoor hardcourts.
 It was the 11th overall edition of the PBZ Zagreb Indoors, and part of the ATP World Tour 250 series of the 2013 ATP World Tour.
-It took place in Zagreb, Croatia from February 2 through February 10, 2013.
+It took place in Zagreb, Croatia from 4 February through 10 February 2013.
+First-seeded Marin Čilić won the singles title.